Matt95B/blog/_posts/2025-11-19-Launcher-CICO-MSAL-KAM.md

 The [Microsoft Authentication Library (MSAL)](https://learn.microsoft.com/en-us/entra/msal/android/) is a modern authentication framework developed by Microsoft that enables apps to securely sign in users.
 By enabling Microsoft SSO for shared Android devices, your shift workers can seamlessly sign into mobile applications when they check-out (sign-in) a shared device.
 This feature enables single sign-on into:
 - Many first-party Microsoft apps, such as Microsoft Teams.
     - A list of first-party Microsoft apps that support this mode of single sign-on can be found [here](https://learn.microsoft.com/en-us/entra/msal/android/shared-devices#microsoft-applications-that-support-shared-device-mode).
-- Any other application that supports Microsoft’s Shared Device Mode using the Microsoft Authentication Library (MSAL).
+- Any other application that supports Microsoft’s shared device mode using the Microsoft Authentication Library (MSAL).

 ### 4.1 Configure Microsoft SSO
 To configure Microsoft SSO, login to your Workspace ONE UEM console, go to **Groups & Settings > All Settings > System > Enterprise Integration > Directory Services**.